Tackling the Non-IID Issue in Heterogeneous Federated Learning by Gradient Harmonization: Experiments

 \subsection{Ablation study on the number of clients}

 As discussed in Sec. \ref{Methodology}, having more clients increases the occurrences of gradient conflicts.
-Thus, we investigate the effectiveness of FedGH with different numbers of clients ($K$) to determine whether it yields greater performance improvements with more clients.
-All experiments follow the same settings as presented in Sec. \ref{Implementation} and results are reported from the last communication round.
+Thus, we investigate the effectiveness of FedGH with different numbers of clients ($K$).
 We test FedGH in conjunction with FedAvg under the challenging non-IID scenario, where $\alpha$ is set to 0.1 and 0.01 for CIFAR-10 and CIFAR-100, respectively.
-As shown in Tab. \ref{clients}, it is evident that FedGH has only a slight impact on the baseline when $K$ = 5.
-However, FedGH significantly enhances FedAvg as $K$ increases, resulting in a 2.01\% $\sim$ 2.49\% improvement in CIFAR-10 and 0.72\% $\sim$ 4.05\% in CIFAR-100.
-Furthermore, we observe that FedGH achieves the most substantial performance improvement with the highest number of clients in CIFAR-100, demonstrating the scalability of FedGH.
-This observation also underscores that FedGH is particularly suitable for cross-device FL scenarios involving a large number of clients \citep{FedSAM}.
+As shown in Tab. \ref{clients}, it is evident that FedGH slightly impacts the baseline when $K$ = 5.
+However, FedGH significantly enhances FedAvg as $K$ increases, resulting in a 2.01\% to 2.49\% improvement in CIFAR-10 and 0.72\% to 4.05\% in CIFAR-100.
+This observation underscores that FedGH is particularly suitable for cross-device FL scenarios involving a large number of clients \cite{FedSAM}.